OmarSamirz/ImageFromTextGenerator/README.md

                                       font_path='path/to/the/font', # The file path to the font. noises=[],    # A list of noise objects to apply to the image. font_size=50, # The size of the font. font_color='black',   # The color of the text.
-It can be text or hexadecimal background_color='white', # The background color of the image.
-It can be text or hexadecimal margins=(5, 5, 5, 5), # Margins for text placement on the image (left, top, right, bottom). dpi=(300, 300),   # The resolution of the image (dots per inch). background_img=Image.open('path/to/background/image'),   # An optional background image to be used as a base.
+It can be text or hexadecimal. font_opacity=1.0,  # The opacity of the text where 1.0 is fully opaque and 0.0 is fully transparent. background_color='white', # The background color of the image.
+It can be text or hexadecimal. margins=(5, 5, 5, 5), # Margins for text placement on the image (left, top, right, bottom). dpi=(300, 300),   # The resolution of the image (dots per inch). background_img=Image.open('path/to/background/image'),   # An optional background image to be used as a base.